sbt/website/src/reference/02-DetailTopics/03-Dependency-Management/03-Library-Management.md

 ##### Overriding a version

-For binary compatible conflicts, sbt provides overrides.
+For binary compatible conflicts, sbt provides dependency overrides.
 They are configured with the
 `dependencyOverrides` setting, which is a set of `ModuleIDs`.
 For example, the following dependency definitions conflict because spark